For SellersSeller Guide

 = Adjusted EBITDA$2,140,000

-This adjusted EBITDA is the number buyers will pay a multiple on.
+This Adjusted EBITDA figure is the primary basis upon which buyers will apply a multiple.

 Apply the Right Multiple for Your Industry and Size